wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 `class XorHashFunction` XORs every byte of the input value with the higher byte, except the last byte, which is unchanged.
 It ignores the ID argument as well.

-## Cache: Constructor and Controller Operation
+## Cache: Initialization and Controller Operation

 This section focuses on cache object's construction and high-level event processing operations that do not involve coherence (which we simply just treat as a black box).
+We mainly cover the trunk of the cache object's operation logic, and largely ignore minor details such that debugging, statistics, prefetching, and so on (and they are pretty straightforward once the cache operations are made clear).

 ### Memory Links